 Matt worked on various guidance sections of Navigate IFRS Accounting.

 Matt Tilling CPA has had a career focused around the international accounting standards (IFRS Standards).
 He spent nearly 20 years in Australia as an academic (including Head of Accounting at the University of Notre Dame, Australia) and in the profession (including Senior Manager at BDO, Australia).
 During this time Matt wrote a number of textbooks and many academic papers on accounting.
 Matt then moved to the UK to join the International Accounting Standards Board (IASB) as both Director of Education and a member of technical staff.
 In these roles he supported the implementation of IFRS Standards around the world and was part of the IFRS 13 post-implementation review.
 More recently he has been undertaking various projects including lecturing at Cambridge University, supporting Myanmar’s transition to IFRS accounting standards, developing online learning for African accountants and consulting and training on IFRS Standards.

-Matt is now Project Director at the UK Endorsement Board and prior to joining, he contributed modules on a range of IFRS accounting topics for Croner-i Navigate eCPD and reviewed financial statement guidance in Navigate IFRS Accounting.
+Matt is now Project Director at the UK Endorsement Board and prior to joining, he contributed courses on a range of IFRS accounting topics for Navigate Learning and reviewed financial statement guidance in Navigate IFRS Accounting.

 Helena Wilkinson FCA DChA

-Fiona leads the authoring of the Charities Sector Guide.
-She is a Partner at BDO LLP and has specialised in the audit of charities for the past 14 years.
+Fiona Condron FCA is a Partner at BDO LLP and has specialised in the audit of charities for the past 14 years.
 She has worked with many of the UK brand name charities and delivers both internal and external training to finance professionals and trustees in the sector.

 Steve Collings FCCA

 Steve works on Navigate UK GAAP and IFRS Accounting, Navigate Audit and Navigate Learning.